 What else should you look for in an auction domain?

 1. Use Moz Open Site Explorer and double check the metrics and spam score.
 The Moz spam score should be zero or at least low with a justified reason.
 While you’re at it, take a look at the linking domains and their spam score as well, the lower the better.
 Then actually click on the links and see how these websites look.
 Do they look legitimate?
 What are their metrics?
 Plug them into SEMrush and see if they have some sort of traffic coming to them.
 If they do, that is a good sign.

-Also, you can understand how much link juice is actually being passed to the expired domain by seeing how many outbound links the page and the general domain has.
+Also, you can understand how much link juice is actually being passed to the auction domain by seeing how many outbound links the page and the general domain has.
 If they are all directory links, they are not of much value because anybody can build them, and there are so many outbound links that all of the juice gets split between them, not to mention that many directory links are no-follow.

 2. Plug the website into SEMrush and Majestic to check out the anchor text profile.
 If it is somewhat related to your rank and rent niche, that is good.
 Make sure that there are not too many keyword anchors though.
 There should mostly be branded and generic anchor text as well as naked URLs.

 - Branded anchor text: Just your brand.
 So if I was linking to Moz, the anchor text would just be “Moz”.

 - Generic anchor text: “click here”, “check out our website”, or even blank anchor text

 - Image links